LevaKodirovshik/billups/RPSLS/README.md

 ## Running from container

-The containerized application can be built and run with the following command inside the `./RPSLS/` directory, it will expose the application on `http://localhost:80` and remove the container after exiting
+The containerized application can be built and run with the following command, it will expose the application on `http://localhost:80` and remove the container after exiting

 ```bash